9.1 General context

 It is possible to volunteer at many Hungarian non-profit environmental organisations, especially in the field of nature conservation.
-Nevertheless, neither the Hungarian jargon nor the relevant laws (for example the Voluntary Law - Önkéntes törvény) nor the organisations themselves use a separate term for volunteers participating in this type of activity.
+Nevertheless, neither the Hungarian jargon nor the relevant laws (for example the Volunteer Act - Önkéntes törvény) nor the organisations themselves use a separate term for volunteers participating in this type of activity.

-In addition to the aforementioned research, the results of the Voluntarism in Hungary 2018 (Önkéntesség Magyarországon 2018) research was published in 2019.
-It turns out that 452 thousand from the 2.2 million volunteers in Hungary work within a formal framework, typically by helping an organisation.
-12.4% of that nearly half million volunteers work specifically for an environmental and animal welfare organisation, which means 56 000 people in total, and within this, the number of 18-29 aged is 16 000.
+The results of the Voluntarism in Hungary 2018 (Önkéntesség Magyarországon 2018) research was published in 2019.
+It turns out that about 56 000 volunteers work specifically for an environmental and animal welfare organisation, and within this, the number of 18-29 aged is 16 000.

-In Hungary, there is a large sample youth research, conducted in every four years among 15-29-year-olds, at a sample of 8 000, the Hungarian Youth Research.
-The latest was conducted in 2020, and according to the results 1.1% of the respondents indicated that they had carried out voluntary activities related to environmental and animal protection in the year before the survey.
+In Hungary, there is a large youth survey conducted every four years among 15-29 year olds, with a sample of 8 000 people, the Hungarian Youth Research.
+The last one was conducted in 2020.
+According to the results 1.1% of respondents said that they had engaged in voluntary activities related to environmental protection and animal welfare in the year prior the survey.
 [Data source: database of Hungarian Youth 2020 (Magyar Fiatalok 2020)]

-The same survey in 2020 [Hungarian Youth 2020 (Magyar Fiatalok 2020)] did not ask the same questions.
-However, young people were asked if they had done any voluntary work.
+In the Hungarian Youth 2020 (Magyar Fiatalok 2020) survey young people were asked if they had done any voluntary work.
 8% had volunteered in the year before the survey:

 - 6.7% had helped a non-profit organisation,